-Construction of Phase One (most of the works between Iles Road and Coulter Road), addressing safety and connectivity has started with the construction of three raised safety platforms.
+Construction of Phase One (most of the works between Iles Road and Coulter Road), addressing safety and connectivity is underway with the construction of three raised safety platforms.
 The first months will focus on minor improvements, with major improvements planned for 2022 and 2023, once the Eastern Corridor Stage One from Sala Street to Iles Road is complete.

 Phase One project map:

 - raised safety platforms at Tennyson Drive, Tumene Drive and Brent Road

 - signalised intersections at Basley Road, Ōwhata Road and Wharenui Road